nrfconnect/sdk-nrfxlib/nrf_modem/doc/at_interface.rst

 ***********

 AT commands are essentially a set of modem instructions that are used to configure the modem, establish a network connection (or in general, execute operations), and retrieve modem and connection status information.
-For the full set of supported AT commands, see the `nRF9160 AT Commands Reference Guide`_.
+For the full set of supported AT commands, see the `nRF91x1 AT Commands Reference Guide`_  or `nRF9160 AT Commands Reference Guide`_ depending on the SiP you are using.

 Initialization
 **************